Singularities and Quinn spectra: Ad theories and Quinn spectra

 with the property that for every $K$-ad $M$ the restriction of $J(M)$ to $K\times 0$ and to $K\times 1 $ coincides with $M$.
 It takes trivial ads to trivial ones. \item[{\em (stable)}] let

 be a $k$-isomorphism with the property that it preserves all incidence numbers

-(see \cite{MR516508}p.82.)
+(see \cite[p.82]{MR516508}.)
 Then the induced map of pre ads restricts to ads:

-\end{itemize} A multiplicative ad theory in a graded symmetric monoidal category ${\mathcal A}$ is equipped with a natural transformation and the object $e$ in $ \mbox{ad}_0(*)$ which is associative and unital in the sense of \cite{LM06}. \end{definition} \begin{example} Let $R$ be a ring with unit.
-Consider $R$ as a graded category with objects the elements of $R$ concentrated in dimension 0, only identity morphisms and involution given by multiplication by -1.
-Then there is a multiplicative ad theory with $K$-ads $M$ all pre $K$-ads with the property that for all cells $\sigma \in K$ of dimension $n$
+\end{itemize} A multiplicative ad theory in a graded symmetric monoidal category ${\mathcal A}$ is equipped with a natural transformation and the object $e$ in $ \mbox{ad}^0(*)$ which is associative and unital in the sense of \cite[Definition 3.10 and 18.4]{LM06}.
+A multiplicative ad theory is called commutative if the monoidal structure of ${\mathcal A}$ extends to a permutative structure (see \cite[Definition 3.1 and 3.3]{LM14}).
+In particular, there is a natural isomorphism

+for all $x,y \in {\mathcal A}$. \end{definition} \begin{example} Let $R$ be a ring with unit.
+Consider $R$ as the graded category for which the objects are the elements of $R$ concentrated in dimension 0, there are only identity morphisms and the involution is the multiplication by -1.
+Then there is a multiplicative ad theory $\mbox{ad}_R$ with $K$-ads $M$ all pre $K$-ads with the property that for all cells $\sigma \in K$ of dimension $n$